Logo light mode the Fabryk

 But what sets Tasmania apart isn't just its stunning landscapes.
 It's also the sense of acceptance and inclusivity that pervades the island.
 This is a place where you can be yourself, regardless of who you are or who you love.

 From the untouched beaches of the East Coast to the wild forests of the West, Tasmania offers an array of natural attractions.
-Take a hike in the renowned Cradle Mountain National Park or explore the pristine wilderness of Southwest National Park, a UNESCO World Heritage site.
+Take a hike in the renowned Cradle Mountain National Park or explore the pristine wilderness of Southwest National Park, a UNESCO World Heritage Site.

 For wildlife lovers, you'll have the opportunity to encounter Tasmania's unique creatures, like the famous Tasmanian devil and the adorable quokka.